SevenShepherd/SevenShepherd.github.io/_posts/2024-01-06-chess-games-magnus.markdown

 ---
 layout: post
 title: "♟️ Shepherd (2850) v.
 Magnus (2882)"
-date: 2024-01-06 09:55:00 -0500
+date: 2024-01-06 10:00:00 -0500
 categories: chess
 published: true
 ---

 ![Magnus (2882)](/assets/images/chess/magnus2882a.png)

 My wins against Magnus (2882) were not casual, nor were they consecutive, but they were wins.
 I'm a little rusty, I haven't played seriously in over 20 years.
-I've won five times, drawn a dozen times, and lost more times that I'd like to admit.
+I've won six times, drawn a dozen times, and lost more times that I'd like to admit.

 <a name="contents" style="font-size:2.1em;color:black;">Contents</a>